๐Ÿ”’Deviance and Social Control

 Appeal to Higher Loyalties

-• Competing obligations—individuals claim loyalty to family, friends, or group supersedes societal rules
+• Competing obligations: loyalty to family, friends, gang, or community supersedes societal rules

-• Sacrifice framing positions the deviant act as noble ("I did it for my family"), common in gang research and whistleblowing
+• Sacrifice framing positions the deviant act as noble ("I did it for my family"), a pattern that appears frequently in gang research and in cases of whistleblowing

 • In-group prioritization reveals how subcultural values can override mainstream norms while still operating within a moral framework